Raku/hacktoberfest/README.md

 newcomers get into the PR, such as Advent articles, blog entries, or documentation pages that are relevant to the proposed issue.

-Add a line with your project, with the same formar.
+Add a line with your project, with the same format.

 | Description with link                                                              | Type                   | Additional information                                                                                                         |